-Charitable trusts that have two beneficiaries—one charitable and one non-charitable—are referred to as “split-interest trusts."
-There are two types of split-interest trusts: charitable lead trusts and charitable remainder trusts.
+Charitable trusts have two beneficiaries — one charitable and one non-charitable.
+Such trusts are "split-interest trusts."
+Two types of split-interest trusts are charitable lead trusts and charitable remainder trusts.

 Charitable Lead Trust (CLT)

 Example: A donor sets up a trust to make a direct annual payment to a favorite charity for 20 years.
-At the end of that time period, the remainder of the assets is distributed to the donor's grandchildren.
+At the end of that time, the donor's grandchildren receive the remaining assets.

 Charitable Remainder Trust (CRT)

 A charitable remainder trust is the most popular form of a charitable trust.
 The charity (or its investment manager) serves as the trustee.
-It is responsible for investing and managing the trust funds.
-The charity pays income to the beneficiary who is the donor or someone the donor selects.
+The trustee is responsible for investing and managing the trust funds.
+The charity pays income to the beneficiary, who is the donor or someone the donor selects.

-This income is paid for the beneficiary's lifetime or for a pre-determined number of years.
+The beneficiary receives income for their lifetime or a pre-determined number of years.
+CRTs become increasingly popular when interest rates rise.
 At the end of the term, the charity receives the trust's remaining assets.

 There are two different types of trusts and payment plans: